Published: 14 September 2020

 Keeping patients safe

-The Be Part of Research website has been updated with this information, which is also available in a leaflet template which can be tailored for local use.
-This can be found on the NIHR communications site, or is available from email@example.com.
+The Be Part of Research website has been updated with this information, which is also available in poster and leaflet templates which can be tailored for local use.
+Please contact your Local Clinical Research Network communications team for PDF and InDesign files.

 The importance of sponsor monitoring